 1. What are sulfates?

 People with very sensitive skin might have negative reactions to sulfates.
 It can cause skin irritation and itching for some people.
-Those with dyed hair also use low-sulfate or sulfate free shampoo to help retain their color.
+Those with dyed hair also use low-sulfate products to help retain their color.
 Nexxus New York Salon Care Assure Rebalancing Shampoo and Nexxus New York Salon Care Color Assure Rebalancing Conditioner works well to clean and nourish your hair while also protecting your color from fading.

 3. What’s the buzz on low-sulfate products?